shonayevshyngys/FabrickApp/README.md

 You can find the swagger by this link (after you run the applicaiton of course) http://localhost:5000/swagger-ui.html

+In swagger you also can navigate between different definitions in top right corner.

 Example of creation of transfer with applicable values (Date should be today or later)
 ![Transfer example](./Deployment/transfer.png)